wouter-swierstra/logic-notes/notes/notes.md

 \BinaryInfC{isBalanced($w$)}
 \end{prooftree}

-Hence there are *infinitely* many possible derivations showing establishing isBalanced($w$) for balanced words $w$.
+Hence there are \emph{infinitely} many possible derivations showing establishing isBalanced($w$) for balanced words $w$.

 The isPalindrome relation, however, is very different: there is